 REVISIONAL SURGERY EXPERTISE

-Schedule A Consultation with Dr. SteinsapirDr.
-Kenneth Steinsapir is one of the foremost eyelid surgeons in the world, is board certified in Ophthalmology, and has completed numerous prestigious fellowships, including three years of Orbital and Eyelid fellowships at the Jules Stein Eye Institute at the David Geffen School of Medicine at UCLA.
-He is widely respected for his clinical research, and has published over thirty scientific papers and eight book chapters.
-He lectures regionally, nationally, and internationally, and has a private practice located in Beverly Hills, CA, where he is in high demand by discerning individuals from Los Angeles, Beverly Hills, Southern California, and abroad.
+Dr. Kenneth Steinsapir is one of the foremost eyelid surgeons in the world, is board certified in Ophthalmology, and has completed numerous prestigious fellowships, including three years of Orbital and Eyelid fellowships at the Jules Stein Eye Institute at the David Geffen School of Medicine at UCLA.
+He is widely respected for his clinical research and has published over thirty scientific papers and eight book chapters.
+He lectures regionally, nationally, and internationally, and has a private practice located in Beverly Hills, CA, where he is in high demand by discerning individuals from Los Angeles and abroad.
 Very few doctors can match the level of skill and expertise he possesses when it comes to improving upon the results of prior eyelid surgery, and he is known amongst his peers as performing some of the best blepharoplasties within the industry.

-At Dr. Steinsapir’s boutique practice, he performs several consultations a day with patients who have concerns about the results of a previous eyelid surgery.
+At Dr. Steinsapir’s plastic surgery center, he performs several consultations a day with patients who have concerns about the results of previous eyelid surgery.
 A patient’s original eyelid surgery may have been many years ago, or very recently.
 Some patients may have been initially satisfied with the results of their surgery, but have noticed their results fading over time and desire a surgical ‘refresher.’
 Others may have immediately realized that there was a problem with the first eyelid surgery and allowed their original surgeon to attempt to correct the issue before finally seeking out Dr. Steinsapir’s expertise.
-A small number of individuals seek a consultation with Dr. Steinsapir’s because they are having an immediate problem after a recent eye surgery and feel that their issue warrants a second opinion.
+A small number of individuals seek a consultation with Dr. Steinsapir’s because they are having an immediate problem after recent eye surgery and feel that their issue warrants a second opinion.

-Dr. Steinsapir welcomes second opinion consultations, and understands that many issues stem from a lack of open communication between surgeon and patient.
+Dr. Steinsapir welcomes second opinion consultations and understands that many issues stem from a lack of open communication between surgeon and patient.
 A call from Dr. Steinsapir can be helpful to reestablish lines of communication and strengthen the doctor-patient relationship, allowing the patient to continue with their original surgeon and to feel secure that they are receiving appropriate care.
 More often than not, however, the breakdown in doctor-patient communication requires a transfer of care, particularly when the issues are beyond the capabilities of the original surgeon to manage.
-Dr Steinsapir is available to intervene in urgent and emergency situations when the need arises.
+Dr. Steinsapir is available to intervene in urgent and emergency situations when the need arises.

 POTENTIAL EYELID SURGERY COMPLICATIONS

-Dr. Steinsapir is acutely aware of the importance of eye comfort after surgery, and takes every measure necessary to make the patient as comfortable as possible.
-For this reason, Dr. Steinsapir closely follows his patients after surgery, and sees patients as often as is necessary to maintain their comfort and manage any concerns that arise, including offering 24-hour accessibility so that any urgent concerns may be promptly addressed.
+Dr. Steinsapir is acutely aware of the importance of eye comfort after surgery and takes every measure necessary to make the patient as comfortable as possible.
+For this reason, Dr. Steinsapir closely follows his patients after surgery and sees patients as often as is necessary to maintain their comfort and manage any concerns that arise, including offering 24-hour accessibility so that any urgent concerns may be promptly addressed.

 Common post-operative eyelid surgery issues can be thought of in two broad categories: immediate and long term.
 An immediate problem may arise moments after surgery, or up to six months later.
-Long-term issues are present six months or more after surgery—the six month time frame is useful because leading up to the six month window, a number of concerns related to upper eyelid crease height, difficulty closing the eye, mild lower eyelid retraction, or alterations in eyelid shape often resolve on their own.
+Long-term issues are present six months or more after surgery—the six-month time frame is useful because leading up to the six-month window, a number of concerns related to upper eyelid crease height, difficulty closing the eye, mild lower eyelid retraction, or alterations in eyelid shape often resolve on their own.
 When these problems persist more than six months after surgery, it is Dr. Steinsapir’s experience that corrective surgery may be necessary to improve the situation.

 Potential immediate post-operative concerns include: